gszesiek/Week-2-Countdown-timer/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
+A very simple and intuitive gym application.

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+Application runs in the background and phone rotation does not reset time.

 ## :camera_flash: Screenshots